nanomo/rconKick/README.md

 1. RCon: -ip, -port, -password
 2. -file absolute path to the file that contains a list of names to be kicked from the game
-3. -kickall: kick all the current players, i saw this request in the community
+3. -kickall: kick all the current players, i saw this request in the community, you can specify a custom message and minutes for temporal baning

 Command Lines Examples: